BananaAccounting/Germany/EÜRDossier/Readme_next.md

 * to dos
 * further info on working tasks

+Pending your feedback, meanwhile I propose following

 ## Next steps (summary)
+for discussion

 * Organize resources for app development
     * get involved with developper(s) about implementation concept, mutual briefing and information exchange